 LC Incomparable Ingredients Note

-With so few ingredients in this recipe, each one contributes in a big way.
-For that reason, rely on a sturdy bunch of in-season broccoli, preferably one that’s incomparably fresh from the farmers’ market, rather than try to resurrect the wilted bunch that’s withering in the bottom of your vegetable bin.
+With so few ingredients in this grilled broccoli recipe, each one contributes in a big way.
+Reach for a sturdy bunch of in-season broccoli, preferably one that’s incomparably fresh from the farmers’ market, rather than try to resurrect the wilted bunch that’s withering in the bottom of your vegetable bin.

 Grilled Broccoli Recipe